compono/idibu-v3-api/webhooks/vacancy.md

 ### Disclaimer

-This is a work in pending article.
-Informartion provided here may change and is not yet finalised.
+This is a work in progress article.
+Information provided here is subjected to change and is not yet finalised.

 ## Overview